 If your agency’s core retention and disposal schedule contains disposal authorisations that also apply to records of vulnerable persons, you should always apply the longest retention period.
 For example:

-Note: this applies to records relating to vulnerable persons.
-Any other records created by your agency that are covered by both your core schedule and the GRDS, your core schedule takes precedence.
+Note: This applies to records relating to vulnerable persons.
+For any other records created by your agency that are covered by both your core schedule and the GRDS, your core schedule takes precedence.